jhsoby/telegram-wikilinksbot/README.md

 /toggle (normallinks|wikibaselinks|phabricator|mylanguage|templates) (on|off)
 ```

-This command is used to turn on/off one of the link types.
+This command is used to turn one of the link types on or off.
 If all link types are turned off, the bot is essentially disabled.
 By default, all are turned on.

 `mylanguage` toggles whether or not links should be prefixed with "Special:MyLanguage/".
 When toggled on, this will only happen for links to translatable pages.

 **Example:**
-Disable Wikidata links:
+Disable Wikibase links:
 ```
 /toggle wikibaselinks off
 ```